nonomal/Fail2Ban-Report/README.md

 ### 🧱 New Blocklist Logic
 - 🔁 Blocking an IP address now stores it in a **jail-specific blocklist** (`blocklist["jailname"][]`) instead of one global list.
-- 🔍 Improves clarity and allows easier tracking of blocked IPs **per jail**.
+- 🔍 Improves clarity and allows easier tracking of blocked IPs **per jail** as it is a step for better fail2ban integration.

 ### 📊 Extended Statistics
 - 📅 The Fail2Ban stats panel now includes: